VedantShelar7/Daily-Coding-Log/README.md

 - To get better at writing clean Python code
 - To build discipline through daily practice
-- To learn by creating, not just watching tutorials
+- To learn by creating, not just watching tutorial
+- To stay concistent

 ---